PatchSalts/patchsalts/README.md

 ## Hi there 👋

+Hello!
+I'm a recent CS graduate from RIT looking to work with exciting hardware and software innovations.
+I have working knowledge of many programming languages like Java, Python, C#, SQL, Bash, assembly languages, and HTML, and I can learn anything you throw at me.

+I also have a passion for skiing, learning Japanese, casual video games, and crochet.

 <!--
 **PatchSalts/patchsalts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.